 Netflix vs Amazon Prime Video: overview

-Netflix is arguably more than a streaming service these days; it’s become a cultural phenomenon, with an enormous 139 million of us subscribing to chill and binge.
+Netflix is arguably more than a streaming service these days; it’s become a cultural phenomenon, with an enormous 158 million of us subscribing to chill and binge.
+(A number that's likely to have increased as we enter 2020.)

-That’s largely down to Netflix’s huge wealth of original and syndicated TV shows and movies, as well as it’s simple user interface.
+This huge number is largely down to Netflix’s wealth of original and syndicated TV shows and movies, as well as its simple user interface.

 Netflix vs Amazon Prime Video: price and availability